-The greatest advantage to running digital ATV is that you have a perfect P5 picture all the way down to 15 dB above the noise floor, and higher definition is possible in the same 6 MHz channel width used for analog AM ATV (see Fig 10).
-If you use the signal-to-noise level required to have snow-free ATV as a reference, 8-VSB DTV is 20 dB better than the 4MHz deviation FM ATV and 32 dB better than analog AM ATV.
+The greatest advantage to running digital ATV is that you have a perfect P5 picture all the way down to 15 dB (with 8-VSB) above the noise floor, and higher definition or more than one picture are possible in the same 6 MHz channel width used for analog AM ATV (see Fig 15).
+If you use the signal-to-noise level required to have snow-free ATV as a reference, 8-VSB DTV is 20 dB better than the 4 MHz deviation FM ATV and 32 dB better than analog AM ATV.
 This is a significant consideration for long-distance, point-to-point, line-of-sight paths and for paths requiring wide fade margins.
+Tuning in DTV requires greater accuracy and takes more patience if using a tunable downconverter.
+QAM, for instance, at cable channel 58 on one TV needed to be tuned within 400 kHz but took a second or two within that range for the picture to appear.
+64-QAM is much more resistant to interference than AM and stays P5 up to almost equal amplitude with another carrier.

 DTV can send much more usable picture and sound information in the same bandwidth as analog AM ATV under the theory that you don't have to send a continuous serial stream of a scanned picture at 30 interlaced frames per second.
-Rather, in DTV you send one whole frame and then send frames of only the changed pixels (or those pixels predicted to change, as explained in the next paragraph).
+Rather, in DTV you transmit one whole frame and then send frames of only the changed pixels (or those pixels predicted to change, as explained in the next paragraph).
 Just the changes are sent a specified number of times (usually up to 15 times) before starting over again with a new complete frame.

-There are complex algorithms based on how the human eye and mind perceive the picture.
+There are complex algorithms based on how the human eye and mind perceive the picture as well as data compression techniques.
 For instance, there is the probability that a pixel or group of pixels that are moving in a direction on the screen will occupy the adjacent pixel location at a certain time.
-According to Henry Ruh, AA9XW (a longtime ATVer and Chief Engineer at WYIN TV in Chicago), the coder/decoder (codec) software may expect a moving pool ball to continue in a straight line.
+According to Henry Ruh, AA9XW (along-time ATVer and ChiefEngineer at WYIN-TV in Chicago), the coder/decoder (codec) software may expect a moving pool ball to continue in a straight line.
 If you watch closely, however, you may see the ball go deeper into the cushion than it really did until the next full frame.
 The bottom line is that the picture you see may be 10% actual data and 90% predictions.